LeAnn Rimes: 2005–2013: This Woman, further album releases, and film roles

-In October 2007, Asylum-Curb issued Rimes's eleventh studio disc titled Family.
-The country-flavored project as the first album in her career in which every track featured writing credits from Rimes herself.
-Rolling Stone called the record "uneven" and gave it a rating of three and half stars.
-Allmusic gave Family four stars and said that it "illustrates her range as a singer along with some true strength as a writer."
+In October 2007, Asylum-Curb issued Rimes's eleventh studio album Family.
+Every track on the album features writing credits from Rimes.
+Allmusic said that it "illustrates her range as a singer along with some true strength as a writer."

 The project's lead single "Nothin' Better to Do" reached the top 20 of the Billboard country songs chart while the second single, "Good Friend and a Glass of Wine", reached the top 40.
-In 2008, Rimes joined Kenny Chesney on his Poets and Pirates Tour, along with Brooks & Dunn, Keith Urban, Sammy Hagar, Gary Allan, Big & Rich, and Luke Bryan.
-Around the same time, she collaborated with Joss Stone for a CMT Crossroads special aired in fall 2007.
-In 2009, Rimes published What I Cannot Change along with song co-writer, Darrell Brown.
-It was released on April 14, 2009, and contains a bonus CD with an exclusive live performance of the song and both Brown and Rimes reading excerpts from the book.
+In the fall of 2007, Rimes appeared with Joss Stone for an episode of Crossroads that aired on CMT.
+In 2008, Rimes joined Kenny Chesney on his Poets and Pirates Tour.
+In February 2009, the third single from Family, "What I Cannot Change", became the first country song to top the Billboard dance charts.